antlas0/rns_tools/README.md

 # RNS tools
-This package provides a small range of RNS tools,driven by my curiosity about Reticulum stack.
+This package provides a small range of RNS tools, driven by my curiosity about Reticulum stack.

 ## Docker
 This package can be built and ran with docker.